Select Page

 Old bonds are mended and new love blooms in this sweet (short) romantic comedy about first loves and second chances.

 But I can’t think about that right now: I have a bride to find.
-And Jake jumps in to help me, because he’s still that kind of guy.

 Hi there!
 I’m Lucy.
 I write sweet romantic comedies with lovable heroines, irresistible fellas, and happy-ever-afters.
 Learn more about me here, and follow me on Instagram for all the fun pics.